 When an injury causes nerve damage, it can create a loss of function or even a complete loss of feeling in the hand.
 We can repair nerve damage through a nerve graft or by attaching the broken nerve.

 Also known as arthroplasty, joint replacement surgery is usually the best way to address the complications of extreme arthritis.
 We can provide replacement joints made from metal, plastic, or even your own natural body tissue.

 Minimally Invasive Hand Surgery

-Our surgeons also perform many techniques that can help with diagnosis and treatment of a myriad of conditions using a small camera called a scope.
-This allows them to manage conditions with the least amount of of trauma to the tissue.
+Our surgeons also perform many techniques that can help with the diagnosis and treatment of a myriad of conditions using a small camera called a scope.
+This allows them to manage conditions with the least amount of trauma to the tissue.
 The result is getting your function sooner.
 Some conditions include wrist arthroscopy, as well as minimally invasive carpal tunnel surgery.

 Advantages of Hand Surgery

 Any time your hands are compromised, it can impede your ability to carry out basic, everyday tasks.
 Hand surgery can be advantageous for several reasons: